mcarpenterjr/knockout-grid/README.md

   * Custom attributes shall be allowed only if the instance of the `ko-table` library has been extended to accept the custom attributes.
   * [Read More...](#attributes)
+* The table element should silently update it's presntation when the data model Only when the user or developer chooses should the table alert to data model changes.
+* Accessing data presented by the table should maintain the same relationships of the data model.
+No special method should be required to Retreive or Update data.
+Element attributes should be leveraged here.

 ## WIP:attributes